Bulls beat Celtics again, Raptors rebound

 The Chicago Bulls powered past the Boston Celtics 111-97 Tuesday to take a 2-0 lead over the Eastern Conference top seeds in their NBA playoff first-round series.

-In Toronto, Kyle Lowry bounced back from a lackluster game one as the Raptors beat the Milwaukee Bucks 106-100 to level their series at one game each.
+In Toronto, Kyle Lowry bounced back from a lackluster Game 1 as the Raptors beat the Milwaukee Bucks 106-100 to level their series at one game each.

 Lowry, who scored just four points in the Raptor's series-opening defeat, added 22 points and delivered a clinching jump shot over Bucks rookie Malcolm Brogdon.